Course Launch Date: 1 March 2026

 • Precautions and contraindications

-• Practice the application of the various modalities and experience it on yourself
+• Examples of the application of the various modalities

 FAQ